 Soft key Editing functions of tool management

+BEGIN Select the table start

+Select the table end

+PAGE Select the previous page in the table

 Select the next page in the table

-Call the form view of the marked tool.
+FORM FOR Call the form view of the marked tool.

-Alternative function: Press the ENT key
+TOOL Alternative function: Press the ENT key

-Go to the next tab: Tools, Pockets, Tooling list, Tusage order
+Go to the next tab: Tools , Pockets , Tooling list , T usage order

-FIND

-Search function (Find): Here you can select the column to be searched and the search term via a list or by entering it
+FIND Search function (Find): Here you can select the column to be searched and the search term via a list or by entering it

 TOOL IMPORT Import tools

 EXPORT TOOL Export tools

 DELETE MARKED TOOLS Delete marked tools

 APPEND N LINES Add several lines at end of table

-Update table view
+UPDATE THE VIEW Update table view

-Show programmed-tools column (if Pockets tab is active)
+PROG.
+TOOL DISPLAY HIDE Show programmed-tools column (if Pockets tab is active)

 Define the settings:

-- SORT COLUMN active: Click the column header to sort the content of the column - MOVE COLUMN active: The column can be moved by drag and drop
+MOVE SORT COLUMN active: Click the column header to sort the content of the column

+MOVE COLUMN active: The column can be moved by drag and drop

-Reset the manually changed settings (move columns) to original condition
+RESET SETTINGS Reset the manually changed settings (moved columns) to original condition